- An error occurred while running mapSelect: Cannot read property getReport of null

 If you’ve only recently connected your site with Google Analytics, this message is expected as Analytics first begins to collect data for your site.
 This initial data collection normally takes a day or two if your website does have traffic to be reported on.
 Once your site has traffic, the Site Kit dashboard will populate accordingly.

-Check to make sure that your Analytics code was properly placed in your site’s code:
+Check to make sure that your Analytics code snippet was properly placed in your site’s source code:

-- Go to the front-end of your website, right-click, and select Inspect.
-Your site’s code will display in a bottom panel.
+• Go to the front-end of your website, right-click, and select Inspect.
+Your site’s code snippet will display in a bottom panel.

-- If you see code similar to the below, Analytics was successfully connected and it may just take time for your Analytics data to begin showing in Site Kit.
+• If you see a code snippet similar to the below, Analytics was successfully connected and it may just take time for your Analytics data to begin showing in Site Kit.

 How to ensure your Analytics tag is firing and your visits are being tracked